aaronland/go-picturebook/README.md

 }
 ```

+For an example of how to create and register a custom `Filter` handler take a look at the code in [filter/regexp.go](filter/regexp.go).

-The following schemes for filter handlers are supported:
+The following schemes for filter handlers are supported by default:

 #### any://

 Allow all images to be included.

-_This is the default fitler handler for picturebooks._

 #### cooperhewitt://